Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Reducción de términos semejantes)
 **Combining like terms | Combine like terms**: simplification in which like terms are combined, i.e. they are added together according to their sign, e.g. $3x + 4x$ can be combined as $7x$, $3x - 4x$ can be combined as $-x$.

+## Linear equations (Ecuaciones lineales)

+(elevación sobre avance de una pendiente)
+**rise over run of a slope**: in a slope, rise over run is the fraction of the vertical distance called "rise" over the horizontal distance called "run".

 ## Simplifications (Simplificaciones)

 (Reducir fracciones)